What does it mean to have a data-driven mentality?

 And they all lived happily ever after!

 What’s next?
-Our client did not know.
-The company is now making decisions far more accurate and faster than its competition.
-She is now looking at ways to become even more agile and gather even more data faster throughout the entire organization.
+That company now makes decisions more accurately and faster than its competition.
+The next step is to become even more agile and gather more data, faster, across the entire organization

 About Pm2